Affinio/slate/source/index.md

 tribe_id | n/a | The ID of the tribe you're trying to retrieve

 <aside class="notice">
-In order to get the "all" tribes data, please set the tribe id to be "CampaignID_all" like: 12345_all in curl example.
+In order to get the "all" tribes data, please set the tribe id to be "CampaignID_all" like 12345_all.
 </aside>